wes-williams/SLC_getStartedWithoutSDK/README.md

 SLC Example App using common frameworks

-Get Started: Just change the bogus client id and token
+Get Started: Just change the bogus client id and token in example.js